git-moss/DrivenByMoss-Documentation/Novation/Novation-LaunchkeyMiniMk3.md

 If you have a Bitwig drum device selected, the play view displays the colors of the sounds as well if there is an instrument loaded in a slot.
 The last selected pad is the one you can edit when switching to the note steps view.

 Long press the SSM (Scene 2) button to enter the drum sequencer settings.
-While keeping the SSM button pressed, select an uppper row pad to select a grid resolution, which is displayed in Bitwig as well.
+While keeping the SSM button pressed, select an upper row pad to select a grid resolution, which is displayed in Bitwig as well.
 Use the first 2 lower row pads to select one of the previous/next edit page.
 The 4th pad toggles the metronome.
 Use the last 2 lower row pads to scroll the drum pads up/down.